-This will print full details to a single file that can be saved or printed.
-An alternative is to modify the rule table view to your satisfaction, then select all rules and hover over the print icon, and on the menu shown above, choose Print/Download Table View instead.
-This will provide a columnar download that can be stored in Word or Excel or printed out.
+This prints comprehensive details to a single file that can be saved or printed.
+An alternative is to modify the view of the rule table to your satisfaction, then select all rules and hover over the print icon.
+From the Print menu shown above, choose Print/Download Table View to create a downloadable file that can be stored in Word or Excel or printed out.

-Printing Group Permissions Documentation
+Print Group Permissions Documentation